Skip to Main content

 }

-For all other CSS properties:
+For most other CSS properties:

-• Utilize relative units such as %, em, rem, vw, vh, ch, ex, vmin, vmax.
+• Use relative units such as %, em, rem, vw, vh, ch, ex, vmin, and vmax.

 Naming convention